ShrimpingIt/medea/README.md

 import examples.scripts.forecastTokenizeCached
 ```

-The examples which process live Twitter or OpenWeatherMap JSON documents from their API servers over HTTPS need a registered account with Twitter or OpenWeatherMap.
-Fill in the bearerId/appId details in medea/auth.py and this will authenticate the example scripts.
-It is assumed you will have configured an internet connection before running the applications although examples/scripts/twitterTimelinePollFields.py offers an example of negotiating wifi before accessing an online JSON resource.
+The examples which process live Twitter or OpenWeatherMap JSON documents from their API servers over HTTPS need Wifi and a registered account with Twitter or OpenWeatherMap.
+On ESP8266 a special build with Frozen Modules an increased size TLS buffer is needed (see pre-built image available below).

+Most example scripts assume you have configured an internet connection before running them.
+However, twitterTimelinePollFields.py shows how to negotiate wifi before accessing an online JSON resource.

 ## ESP32 Upload

-See put.sh for a Linux and probably Mac-compatible console script which uploads all the scripts and data to an ESP32 using Adafruit's ampy tool.
+See put.sh for a Linux (and probably Mac)-compatible console script which uploads all the scripts and data to an ESP32 using Adafruit's ampy tool.

 ## ESP8266 Pre-configured Image